-Instead, talk to her about her emotional state.
+Instead of talking about weight gain, talk to her about her emotional state.
 If she has signs of anxiety or depression, seek professional help immediately.
 Both can lead to weight changes and are strongly correlated with eating disorders.

 Being free of an eating disorder is a much better indicator of success and happiness in life than the number on the scale.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.